All FSU students participating in an FSU-related international experience must comply with the FSU Policy #3-17 Student International Travel Policy.

 * Please note that due to COVID-19 all student travelers must receive additional approval and complete a COVID-19 safety plan.

 Step 2a: If additional approval is needed, please be sure to submit the travel exemption request and all of the required materials at least six weeks prior to any proposed travel, and before making any financial commitments (i.e. pay deposits, book airfare, arrange accommodation).
 Each exemption request will be reviewed by the International Travel Oversight Committee (ITOC).

 Step 2b: If no additional approval is needed, the student must complete and submit all required materials to register their travel at least four weeks prior to any proposed travel, and before making any financial commitments (i.e. pay deposits, book airfare, arrange accommodation).

 - Independent Travel Questionnaire

-- Export Control Questionnaire
+- Export Control Questionnaire (if required)

 - Assessment of Location/Travel Risk & Review Country Intelligence

 - Acknowledgement of Risk and General Release Form

 Step 3: Once travel is submitted and/or approved by the ITOC, the student will need to:

 - Complete a Pre-Departure Orientation & Quiz online through Canvas